bseeger/fcrepo-sample-dataset-tests/README.md

     file:///Users/user1/location/of/files/desc_dir/fcrepo/rest
     file:///Users/user1/location/of/files/bin_dir/fcrepo/rest

-I hope to simplify this, but for now, this is how it goes.
+This should be simplified, but for now this is how it goes.

 The location of the root directory of where the export/import directories are located: